Inter-American Development Bank: Presidents

 Mauricio Claver-Carone was removed by the governors of IDB after an ethics investigation found that he had an affair with a subordinate and gave her a pay raise.
 The affair allegedly occurred during Claver-Carone's tenure on the National Security Council during the Trump administration.
-Executive Vice President Reina Irene Mejía of Honduras took over as acting president.

 Ilan Goldfajn of Brazil was elected on November 20, 2022, and assumed his responsibilities as president on December 19, 2022.